diddlyPop/whodat/README.md

 - We will need to train a facial-recognition model with pictures of people we'd like to recognize.
   - This could be done at time of setup, with pictures of roommates and family members, or we could attempt to train iteratively with photos taken from the Pi.
   - Hardware constraints may prevent us from training on-device.
 Due to scope of project we probably should avoid implementing  offloading the training to another device.
+- Send output from facial-recognition model to user via text-message using the Twilio Python library

 <hr>